-- The CREATE Report Card 2013 (McDowall, 2013) found that: - The mean number of placements varies across jurisdictions; however, young people report their stability satisfaction is directly related to the number of placement they have had while in care; - Children and young people report that their stability satisfaction was greatest when they were placed in kinship or foster care, and least when in residential care; - Indigenous children and young people reported having more placements, and therefore, less placement stability.
-In addition, significant risks to cultural continuity exit where indigenous children and young people are placed in culturally inappropriate care environments (see also Hermeston, McDougall, Burton, Smith, & Sydenham, 2016). - Unstable care environments can have detrimental effects on children and young people.
-These effects can lead to emotional difficulties, poor psychosocial outcomes, and poor academic performance (AIFS,
+- The National Standards 1 and 3 for Out-of-Home Care apply to stability in care (FaHCSIA, 2011). - The CREATE Report Card 2013 (McDowall, 2013) found that: - The mean number of placements varies across jurisdictions; however, young people report their stability satisfaction is directly related to the number of placement they have had while in care; - Children and young people report that their stability satisfaction was greatest when they were placed in kinship or foster care, and least when in residential care; - Indigenous children and young people reported having more placements, and therefore, less placement stability.
+In addition, significant risks to cultural continuity exit where indigenous children and young people are placed in culturally inappropriate care environments (see also Hermeston, McDougall, Burton, Smith, & Sydenham, 2016).

-2015).
-In addition, placement instability is a significant contributor to behavioural issues in children (Rubin, O'Reilly, Luan, & Localio, 2007).

-- People who have been in out-of-home care and in unstable placements have the highest risk of social exclusion as adults, and are over represented on every measure of social pathology and disadvantage (Jackson & Cameron, 2012). - Placement stability has declined during recent years, particularly for Indigenous children and young people who are over-represented at all levels of the out-of-home care system, and who have more placements than non-Indigenous children and young people (AIFS, 2015; AIHW, 2015, 2016; Mendes, Saunders, & Baidawi, 2016). - Impacts of placement instability include: - o disrupted schooling experiences for children and young people; - o a lack of transitional and continuing support for young people exiting care; - \circ poor longitudinal planning for young people in preparation for exiting care; and - cultural issues with indigenous children and young people reporting more placements than other children, less stability, and less engagement in decision-making (Hermeston et al., 2016; Mendes, et al., 2016).
+- Unstable care environments can have detrimental effects on children and young people.
+These effects can lead to emotional difficulties, poor psychosocial outcomes, and poor academic performance (AIFS,2015).
+In addition, placement instability is a significant contributor to behavioural issues in children (Rubin, O'Reilly, Luan, & Localio, 2007). - People who have been in out-of-home care and in unstable placements have the highest risk of social exclusion as adults, and are over represented on every measure of social pathology and disadvantage (Jackson & Cameron, 2012). - Placement stability has declined during recent years, particularly for Indigenous children and young people who are over-represented at all levels of the out-of-home care system, and who have more placements than non-Indigenous children and young people (AIFS, 2015; AIHW, 2015, 2016; Mendes, Saunders, & Baidawi, 2016). - Impacts of placement instability include: - disrupted schooling experiences for children and young people; - a lack of transitional and continuing support for young people exiting care; - poor longitudinal planning for young people in preparation for exiting care; and - cultural issues with indigenous children and young people reporting more placements than other children, less stability, and less engagement in decision-making (Hermeston et al., 2016; Mendes, et al., 2016).